 The video suggests that the plan was to drive the coach to Florida, and then have the dealership and Newmar handle the rest.
 If this plan did not involve following through the import procedure at the border, this would have resulted in the motorhome being an illegal import.
 The importation has to be done at the time of entry.
 Yes, some states will transfer a Canadian title without the proper paperwork, but that doesn’t make the vehicle legal on the federal level.
 That is per my own conversations with Customs officials in the past.

 None of the other sites that have reported on this have pointed out that the final attempt to import the Newmar was probably doomed from the start.
-Even when prominent car attorney Steve Lehto reported on this story (yes, this story is making waves everywhere), he missed that fact:
+If you’re wondering how big this VIN thing has gotten, even prominent car attorney, Steve Lehto, has also reported on this story:

 In the United States, you are assumed to know the law.
 Sadly, this means that, while Brian might not have known about American import law, that wasn’t enough to get the government off his back.
 Even worse is that if your Customs broker messes something up, you’re the importer of record, not your broker.
 Thankfully, Brian was not necessarily fined $660,000, at least, not yet.
 He was only noticed of the violation and the penalty, and has the right to fight it.
 Brian has indicated that he has lawyered up.